lznnnnn1998/UMI-HOI/README.md

         cd /path/to/pvic/vcoco
         ln -s /path/to/coco ./mscoco2014
         ```
-4. Prepare the LLaVA text output (you can download provided test feature or generate it by yourself):
+4. Prepare the LLaVA vision/text output (you can download provided test feature or generate it by yourself):
     ```bash
     git clone https://github.com/lznnnnn1998/llava.git
     cd LLaVA